 We don’t need to get an enormous movie theater screen.
-But, a 43 - 65 inch screen is a LOT easier to enjoy.
+But, a 43 - 65 inch screen is a LOT easier to enjoy than an old fashioned 23 inch.
 Especially when we forget our glasses.

 The clearer and sharper the picture, the more enjoyable it is going to be for the eyes of aging seniors.
 Older TVs didn’t have the sharpness and clarity of the newer TVs.

 Now, if you bought a flat screen TV in that last 10 years you probably bought a TV with 1080 HD output.
-That’s plenty.
+That’s still pretty darn good.

 Good sound quality is probably the thing most of us seniors will be missing.
 Our ears, just like our eyes, are not always quite what they used to be.
 And, even if yours are still great, the sound coming out of a flat screen TV always leaves something to be desired because big deep speakers don’t fit in these flat cabinets.